 Child social worker Emily Jenkins is asked to look into the case of 10 year-old Lillith Sullivan.
 Interviewing Lillith’s parents, Emily believes that something is wrong but is unable to pinpoint what.
 She then receives an urgent phone call for help from Lillith in the middle of the night.
 Emily bursts into the house accompanied by police to find Lillith’s parents attempting to set her alight in the oven.
 They are arrested and Lillith placed into the care of social services.
 Lillith begs to come and stay with Emily and Emily is moved to take out temporary custody papers on her.
 However, after Lillith moves in, people start being killed in bizarre ways.
 Emily is disturbed to find that just before the various deaths phone calls have come from her house and starts to believe that Lillith is somehow responsible.
 Lillith’s father claims that she has been born without a soul and is evil.
 Emily becomes increasingly fearful as Lillith starts to show her true self and invades Emily’s dreams and deepest fears.

 Case 39 is the English-language debut from German director Christian Alvart, who first appeared with the intriguingly strange sounding Curiosity & the Cat (1999) and then gained promising exposure with the well-received serial killer film Antibodies (2005).
-Christian Alvart is shaping up as a genre director, a matter of months later signing onto the interesting sf film Pandorum (2009) and the subsequent German-language serial killer thriller Cut Off (2018).
+Christian Alvart is shaping up as a genre director, a matter of months later signing onto the interesting sf film Pandorum (2009) and the subsequent German-language serial killer thriller Cut Off (2018) and the pandemic tv series Sløborn (2020- ), while he has also produced Alien Invasion: S.U.M.1 (2017).
 Case 39 is an original script from Ray Wright who had previously written the English-language remake of Pulse (2006) and the remake of The Crazies (2010).